boardfish/dissertation/contents/1-literature-review.md

 escape room study by @clarke2016escaped demonstrated a similar mechanic, using laptops with Skype to facilitate communication between two groups in separate rooms.
 One of the puzzles in *The Gallery* sees groups pulling ropes to lower a metal ball through a hole in a cabinet.
-This requires two parties - one to pull the ropes, and another to monitor the ball as it is lowered - as the cabinet cannot be seen from where the ropes are.
+This requires two parties---one to pull the ropes, and another to monitor the ball as it is lowered---as the cabinet cannot be seen from where the ropes are.

 Escape rooms already apply asynchronous gameplay, but *Keep Talking and Nobody